aemonge/aemonge/README.md

 Responsible for creating robust software for the insurance sector, using my front-end skill to create architectural components and my backend skills to lead.

-* I've created a personal finance manager app from AngularJS and leading a NodeJS (Sails) developer.
+* I've **created a personal finance manager app** from AngularJS and leading a NodeJS (Sails) developer.

 * Created the full set of global front end components for Maphre.

-* Couched developers to switch from monolithic development to a modern SPA and API development.
+* Mentored developers to switch from monolithic development to a modern SPA and API development.

 ### Front-end Developer
 > CBI Cambridge Business Iniciatives, Madrid, Spain